We’ve all but ensured that an imprint of our digital selves will linger for years — even decades — after we die.

-Eva’s blog grew enormously in popularity and just over a month before her death, she posted her final video, telling her friends and followers, “My life is ending.”
+Eva’s blog grew enormously popular.
+About a month before her death, she posted her final video, telling her friends and followers, “My life is ending.”

-While Eva didn’t leave a message for her family to post on her blog after her death, her parents have continued to post on her page to keep all of her fans up to date on the continuing battle to find a cure for cystic fibrosis.
+While Eva didn’t leave a message for her family to post on her blog after her death, her parents continue to update her blog, keeping her fans current on steps toward a cure for cystic fibrosis.

 Choosing a digital executor

-If you decide to delete your digital legacy, you’ll want to choose a digital executor who can help you organize a digital will and manage the aspects of your digital self you want to keep alive.
+A digital executor who can help you organize a digital will and manage any aspects of your digital self you want to keep alive after your death.

 - Who knows your true online self?
 Consider how much your friends and family know about what you do and who you are online.
 Who do you want sifting through your online profiles?

 - Who do you trust?
-You need to choose someone you trust completely to execute your digital estate after you die.
-You want someone who will respect your wishes and will follow them to the letter.
+You must choose a person you trust completely to execute your digital estate.
+Look for someone who will respect and follow your exact wishes.

 - Who’s capable of using these platforms?
-Your digital executor should be someone who’s familiar and confident with the social media platforms you operate on and the person will need to outlive you to be capable of carrying out your wishes.
+Your digital executor should be someone who knows how to use your social media platforms and is likely to outlive you.

-Once you have a digital executor in mind, you should make a list of all the sites you have accounts on and include the usernames and passwords for each.
-In many cases, social media platforms and email providers won’t give anyone access to your accounts after you die unless they have your password.
+Provide your digital executor with a list of all your accounts, including user names and passwords for each.
+In many cases, social media and email providers won’t allow anybody to access your accounts after you die unless they have your password.

-Typically, the job of notifying friends and family about the death of a loved one was done in a series of dreaded phone calls, but you can have your digital executor use your profiles to notify your online communities about your death.
+To avoid the old way of notifying friends and family about your death by phone, your digital executor can use your profiles to notify your online communities.

 Trends and the future of death online

-“Where do you see yourself in five years?” is a common question in a job interview.
-But where do you see yourself 100 years from now?
-Our digital selves may live online in ways that seem almost impossible to imagine right now.
+It’s like an overzealous interview question, but where do you see yourself 100 years from now?
+Our digital selves may live online in ways that are impossible to imagine.

-The question is not whether this becomes possible, but whether you want it.
-Do you want a machine-generated version of yourself to continue to exist after you die?
+Even if it’s possible, would you want a machine-generated version of yourself to live on after you die?

 Creating a mind file

-Think a robotic version of yourself is totally far fetched?
-Think again.
-Soon you’ll be able to download your digital self to a robot or generate a hologram based on all of the information you contribute about yourself online.
+Think a robotic version of yourself is far-fetched?
+Think again: Soon, you’ll be able to download your digital self to a robot or generate a hologram based on the information you contribute about yourself online.

-The closest thing we have to that so far is something called mind files.
-They allow you to upload biographical pictures, videos and documents to a digital archive that’s preserved for future generations.
-Then, through geo-mapping, timelines and tagging the information, a comprehensive file about your life is stored — even down to the places you’ve been and the people you’ve met.
-Makes you think twice about checking in at your favorite bar on Facebook.
+Mind files are the closest thing we have to this idea so far.
+These files allow you to upload biographical pictures, videos and documents to a digital archive that’s preserved for future generations.
+Through geomapping and timelines, you store a comprehensive file about your life down to the places you’ve been and the people you’ve met.
+Makes you think twice about checking in at your favorite bar on Facebook, huh?

-From there, you can create a computer-based avatar, which can interact and respond in the way you would, having learned your attitudes, values, mannerisms and beliefs from your mind file.
-You can then connect with others who have stored their mind files in the same way.
+From there, you can create a computer-based avatar that accesses and “learns” from the attitudes, values, mannerisms and beliefs in your mind file.
+Your avatar then connects with others who have stored their mind files, interacting with them and responding as you would.

-One of the places you can create your own mind file account is Life Naut.
-All of the accounts are free to create and give you a secure space to store your life experiences — plus you can back up your information offsite.
-By storing your mind file, you are able to participate in long-term computer science research, which will continue to explore the ways technology can extend life.
+One company accepting mind files today is Life Naut.
+A free account offers a secure space to store your life experiences — plus you can back up your information offsite.
+By storing your mind file, you’re able to participate in long-term computer science research, which will continue to explore the ways technology can extend life.

 What we leave behind

-You don’t need to have uploaded all of your life experiences into an avatar or a computer program for your digital self to tell the story of your life.
-In fact, when journalists write about anyone who’s died, they use Facebook and other social media platforms to build a profile of that person.
-Even before social media, a journalist would speak to your friends and family to find out more about you.
+You don’t need to upload your life experiences into an avatar or a computer program for your digital self to tell the story of your life.
+Before social media, journalists writing about those who’ve recently died would first speak to a person’s loved ones to find out more about them.
+Today, they tend to also reference Facebook and other social media to build a profile of that person.

-Therefore, consider what you’ve already left behind online to date.
-Unlike previous generations, we have some measure of control over how we’re perceived and remembered after we die.
-After all, your social media accounts are yours to do what you want with them.
-You’re in control of what’s out there online about your life.
-Whether you’re an advocate of the #MeToo movement, are passionate about CrossFit or have a love for all things fashion, your social feeds are there to reflect that long after you’re gone — if you want them to.
+With this in mind, consider what you’ve already left behind online.
+Unlike previous generations, we have some measure of control over how we’re perceived and remembered when we enter the afterlife.
+Whether you advocate for #MeToo, have a passionate for CrossFit or love all things fashion, your social feeds can reflect who you are long after you’re gone — if you want them to.

 Digital cultural heritage

-Then, there’s the question of how the information you leave behind will — and should — be used.
-In the past, we preserved and studied documents, letters, photos and artifacts to learn more about our ancestors.
-And, in turn, ourselves.
+There’s also the question of how others should use the information you leave.
+In the past, we preserved and studied documents, letters, photos and artifacts to learn more about our ancestors — and in turn ourselves.

 Today, so much information about us is stored digitally in vivid detail.
-As of June 2018, more than 2 billion people are on Facebook.
+Consider that as of June 2018, more than 2 billion people are on Facebook.
 That’s a staggering number, translating to an enormous amount of information shared daily.

 But how important is this information?
 How much more of it will there be in 10 years?
-And how will Facebook and our families even being to manage this digital content?
+And how will Facebook and our families even begin to manage this digital content?